Tax Compliance & Planning (TCP) Cheat Sheet

 Gift Taxation

-• Recipient's Basis (Inheritance): FMV of property at date of death.
+• Recipient's Basis (Inheritance): FMV of property at date of death (stepped-up or stepped-down basis).

 • Unlimited Exclusions: Direct to educational institutions, direct to healthcare, charity, spouse.